krzentner/language-world/data/text-davinci-003/basic_py_md/button-press-1.py.md

-If check("the robot's gripper is not forward aligned with button"):
+If check("the robot's gripper is not horizontally aligned with the button"):
-    robot.put("gripper in front of button") if check("the robot's gripper is forward aligned with button"): robot.push("down on button")
+    robot.put("gripper in front of button")
+If check("the robot's gripper is horizontally aligned with button"):
+    robot.push("button")